Department of Classical and Near Eastern Studies — CNES

 Distinguished Professor Emeritus of Classics, Saul Levin, (Binghamton University professor, 1962-1999) and Mrs. Ruth Levin, Binghamton University MST, 1972 have generously established The Saul and Ruth Levin Educational Enrichment Grant for Binghamton Classics majors.

-Congratulations to Megan F. Blance, Latin Major in Classical and Near Eastern Studies ~ Recipient of the Jordan M. Greenwald Memorial Scholarship Announced for 2015-16!
+Congratulations to Megan F. Blance, Latin Major ~ Recipient of the Jordan M. Greenwald Memorial Scholarship Announced for 2015-16!

 Funded through the generosity of the family of the late Jordan M. Greenwald (BA, Binghamton 1982), the award memorializes the achievements and aspirations of one of the most talented students ever to study classics at Binghamton University.
 The Jordan M. Greenwald Memorial Library in Library Tower 1107 is also dedicated to Mr. Greenwald's memory.